Biblical speculative fiction: Current venues

-In addition to MLP, OIP, and other publishers, there are several Internet only venues referred as e-zines or web-zines.
-These include Mind Flights, Residential Aliens, and The Cross and the Cosmos just to name a few.
-These venues offer free CSF for the masses and enable the propagation of the genre.
+In addition, there are several Internet-only venues referred to as e-zines or web-zines.
+These include Mind Flights, Residential Aliens, and The Cross and the Cosmos.
+These venues offer free Christian speculative fiction for the masses and enable the propagation of the genre.
 They include a variety of downloadable content, stories, and poetry.

-The future?
+The future

 A different view of the subgenre's development suggests that there is a trend toward increasing inclusion, just as evangelical Protestants in general seem to be opening up to other branches of Christianity.
 This view is based on stories from a recent anthology, Light at the Edge of Darkness, and on cooperation in the field in general, such as promotion of non-Protestant works by Protestant writers, and vice versa.
-OIP uses the model of distribution precedented by MLP, but publishes CSF that is more progressive in its approach to plot themes and character development.
+Odyssey Illustrated Press uses the model of distribution precedented by Marcher Lord Press, but publishes Christian speculative fiction that is more progressive in its approach to plot themes and character development.
 They are open to Christian readers and non-Christian readers alike.
-This growing approach to CSF is becoming more common place and is developing a 'New Wave' of CSF that is not unlike the movement in secular speculative fiction in the sixties, helmed by writers such as Michael Moorcock.
+This approach is becoming more commonplace and is developing a new wave of Christian Speculative Fiction not unlike the movement in secular speculative fiction in the 1960s, helmed by writers such as Michael Moorcock.